fred-green/ansible-role-dashing/README.md

 Ansible role for installing Shopify's Dashing dashboard
 =======================================================

 **ALPHA** This role installs Shopify's' [Dashing](http://shopify.github.io/dashing).
 It uses NodeJS and installs the ruby environment.
-After running the playbook, you will find and init script `dashing` to handle dashing as daemon.

 If no dashboard is installed under the `dashing_path`/`dashing_name`, this role will create a new one.
 If you have an existing dashboard, transfer the files under this path `dashing_path`/`dashing_name`.

-The role is installing a init script located in `/etc/init.d/dashing` for handling the daemon.
+The role is installing an init script located in `/etc/init.d/dashing` for handling the daemon.

 For testing and development purposes a `Vagrantfile` is available, it uses the same `role.yml` as in Travis CI.
 So testing this role is just a `vagrant up` away.
 Then point your browser to http://localhost:8080.